 Learning self-forgiveness is probably the hardest part about habit building and breaking.
 When we see each failure to keep the habit as a failure of character or will in ourselves, we’re not doing ourselves any favors.

-Taking emotional attachment out of the habit equation helps us keep our focus on what truly matters—we are becoming the kind of people who keep going even if we stumble every now and then.
+Taking emotional attachment out of the habit equation helps us keep our focus on what truly matters—we are becoming people who keep going, even if we stumble.

-I voraciously consume books, and I especially like these:
+I voraciously consume books, and I especially like these (all affiliate links):

 - Better Than Before, by Gretchen Rubin

 - The Power of Habit, by Charles Duhigg

 - Tiny Habits: The Small Changes that Change Everything, by B.J.
 Fogg